2025 Miami RedHawks football team

-The 2025 Miami RedHawks football team represent Miami University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The RedHawks are led by Chuck Martin in his twelfth year as the head coach.
-The RedHawks play their home games at Yager Stadium, located in Oxford, Ohio.
+The 2025 Miami RedHawks football team represented Miami University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The RedHawks were led by Chuck Martin in his twelfth year as the head coach.
+The RedHawks played their home games at Yager Stadium, located in Oxford, Ohio.

 Preseason

 The MAC Football Kickoff was held on Thursday, July 24, 2025, at the Ford Field in Detroit, Michigan from 9:00 am EDT to 1:30 pm EDT.

 Preseason polls

 Coaches Poll

 On July 24 the MAC announced the preseason coaches' poll.